 bone-scan

-Which Department Performs a Bone Scan?
+In Which Department is a Bone Scan Performed?